 Working with Coverage Results

-No matter what type of coverage analysis you perform, coverage of unit tests, coverage of manual tests, or coverage of tests on server side, dotCover saves the results in a coverage snapshot.
+No matter what type of coverage analysis you perform, coverage of unit tests, coverage of an application, or coverage of tests on server side, dotCover saves the results in a coverage snapshot.
 You can then further investigate these results using one of the tool windows of dotCover:

 If the current snapshot contains assemblies that correspond to the current solution, you can navigate to source code of any item within the snapshot by double-clicking on it.